beginning of content

 Signs of shigellosis include:

-Symptoms usually start from one to 3 days after you get infected.
+Symptoms usually start from 1 to 3 days after you get infected.
+They last around 5 to 7 days.

-Some people may be infected with Shigella but not have any signs of sickness.
-In rare cases, people can have Shigella bacteria in their poo for many months.
+Some people may be infected with the shigella bacteria but not have any signs of sickness.
+In rare cases, people can have shigella bacteria in their poo for many months.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-Contaminated objects can be things like taps, nappies and toys that are not clean.
+Contaminated objects can include taps, nappies and toys.
 The germ can get into your body if you touch your mouth after touching these objects.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.